US Virgin Islands Wedding Venues & Planning Guide

 Mountaintop venues offering 360-degree views of the Caribbean Sea and neighboring islands

-Getting there
+Getting there,

-Cyril E. King Airport (St. Thomas)
+- Cyril E. King Airport (St. Thomas)15-30 minutes to most venues

-Henry E. Rohlsen Airport (St. Croix)
+- Henry E. Rohlsen Airport (St. Croix)20-45 minutes to most venues

-From the US: 4-6 hours from East Coast, 7-9 hours from West Coast (typically 1-2 connections)
+From the US4-6 hours from East Coast, 7-9 hours from West Coast (typically 1-2 connections)

 No passport required for US citizens - valid government-issued photo ID sufficient.
 US permanent residents need passport or green card.